brainrake/consistent/README.md

 vs
 I am going to take a shit because I am literally full of shit and my rectum is bursting. (necessity)

-Interestingly, saying "because I want to" is equivalent to saying nothing at all.
+Interestingly, saying "because I want to" is equivalent to giving no reason at all.

 #### To be free means to not explain your actions

+*Freedom is lack of communicated intent*.
+When you tell me why you want to do something, the freedom disappears.
+You must do it, for the reason you gave.

 ### That feeling tho